The (almost really) Complete Works of Lewis Carroll

 with an excursus on the New Method of Evaluation as applied to π

-Anonymous, first published 1865, three editions (all 1865)
+Anonymous, first published 1865, four editions (all but last 1865, fourth 1874)

 The Elections to the Hebdomadal Council